fbpx

 Republika Głuchych

-Ilya Kaminsky is a Ukrainian-Russian-Jewish-American poet, critic, translator, and professor at Princeton University.
-He is best known for his poetry collections “Dancing in Odesa” and :Deaf Republic”, which blur the boundaries between poetry and drama.
-His works have been translated into over 20 languages and will be published in Polish for the first time.
-He has received major literary awards in the United States.
-Kaminsky was born in 1977 into a Jewish family in Odesa, in the former Ukrainian SSR.
+Ilya Kaminsky is a Ukrainian–Russian–Jewish–American poet, critic, translator, and professor at Princeton University.
+He is best known for his poetry collections Dancing in Odesa and Deaf Republic, which blur the boundaries between poetry and drama.
+His work, translated into more than twenty languages, is now being published in Polish for the first time.
+A recipient of major American literary awards, Kaminsky was born in 1977 into a Jewish family in Odesa, then part of the Ukrainian SSR.
+He lost his hearing at the age of four.
+When he was sixteen, his family was granted asylum in the United States, where he was fitted with a hearing aid for the first time.

 Mockup książki Republika Głuchych.